-Agoraphobia (ag-uh-ruh-FOE-be-uh) is a type of anxiety disorder in which you fear and avoid places or situations that might cause you to panic and make you feel trapped, helpless or embarrassed.
-You fear an actual or anticipated situation, such as using public transportation, being in open or enclosed spaces, standing in line, or being in a crowd.
+Agoraphobia (ag-uh-ruh-FOE-be-uh) is a type of anxiety disorder.
+Agoraphobia involves fearing and avoiding places or situations that might cause panic and feelings of being trapped, helpless or embarrassed.
+You may fear an actual or upcoming situation.
+For example, you may fear using public transportation, being in open or enclosed spaces, standing in line, or being in a crowd.

-The anxiety is caused by fear that there's no easy way to escape or get help if the anxiety intensifies.
-Most people who have agoraphobia develop it after having one or more panic attacks, causing them to worry about having another attack and avoid the places where it may happen again.
+The anxiety is caused by fear that there's no easy way to escape or get help if the anxiety gets overwhelming.
+You may avoid situations because of fears such as getting lost, falling, or having diarrhea and not being able to get to a bathroom.
+Most people who have agoraphobia develop it after having one or more panic attacks, causing them to worry about having another attack.
+They then avoid the places where it may happen again.

-Agoraphobia treatment can be challenging because it usually means confronting your fears.
-But with psychotherapy and medications, you can escape the trap of agoraphobia and live a more enjoyable life.
+Agoraphobia treatment can be challenging because it means confronting your fears.
+But with proper treatment — usually a form of therapy called cognitive behavioral therapy and medicines — you can escape the trap of agoraphobia and live a more enjoyable life.

 Products & Services